ac-custom-shaders-patch/inipp/README.md

 ## A few extra hardcore tips:

+- Parser removes values referenced by other values, assuming those are parameters.
+To change that behaviour, use `[@INIPP] @ERASE_REFERENCED = 0`;
+- You can see more interesting examples in “tests/auto” folder;
 - Single section can implement several templates at once: `[Template1, Template2]`, or: `[EXPLICIT_NAME : Template1, Template2]`;
+  - It can also use the same template several times: `[EXPLICIT_NAME : Template, Template]`, might be useful with auto-indexing for keys;
-- Template can inherit several templates at once: `[TEMPLATE: Template1 EXTENDS Template2, Template3]`;
+  - Templates can inherit several templates at once: `[TEMPLATE: Template1 EXTENDS Template2, Template3]`;
+- If section is split in several parts, each with its own `: Template`, template will be processed several times;
+- If `${VariableWithCurlyBrackets}` is not defined, it’ll turn into empty space;
+- If `$SimpleVariable` is missing, it’ll remain as `$SimpleVariable`;
+- Mixins or just simple sections can use generators as well;
+- Templates can also use `@ACTIVE` flag, similar to mixins;
+- Mixins are being added right at the moment they’re mentioned: you can call the same mixin twice with different parameters by doubling `@MIXIN` and redefining parameters before the second call;
+- Another way to add a parameter to a mixin is to use `@MIXIN = MixinName, Key1 = Value1, Key2 = Value2` syntax, although it is limited;
+  - It would also work with generators, although, again, limited (lists are not supported);
+- When certain key was already set before, new assignment will redefine it;
+  - But, templates and mixins can’t redefine a value set by main section, even though it runs after main section was set (so it could provide template with parameters);
+  - However, templates and mixins can redefine parameters which were set by themselves;
+  - This allows to create things like counter to see how many times a mixin was called within current section: `Count = $" $Count == nil and 1 or $Count + 1 "`;
-- If, when template is used, name is set explicitly, it can be accessed with `$TARGET`;
+- If, when template is used, section name is set explicitly, it can be accessed with `$TARGET`;
-- Use expressions when referring to sub-template in generator;
+- You can use expressions when referring to sub-template in generator;
-- Use index variables when setting parameters for sub-templates in generator;
+- You can use index variables when setting parameters for sub-templates in generator;
-- When editing configs for CSP, add `[__DEBUG] DUMP_FLATTEN_INI = 1` to see what config has unwrapped to (would be saved nearby).
+- When editing configs for CSP, add `[__DEBUG] DUMP_FLATTEN_INI = 1` to see what config has unwrapped to (would be saved nearby; that’s not a feature of this preprocessor).

 # Plans

-- Auto-indexing values might have been a nice addition;
 - There is no support for vectors or colors in expressions.
 At least they can receive and output tables now;
 - Possibly, scripts could have read & write access to whole section.